prakash-js/project_with_snort_IDS/README.md

-# 🛡️ Securing DVWA using Snort IDS
+# 🛡️ DVWA Attack Monitoring Using Snort IDS

 A self-initiated project that demonstrates how **Snort IDS** can be used to monitor and detect attacks against the **Damn Vulnerable Web Application (DVWA)** using custom detection rules.